geo-python/site/source/lessons/L4/overview.rst

 A :term:`function (funktio)` makes it easy to use and re-use of a part of a program.
 We will also introduce you to the concept of a :term:`module (moduuli)` (also known as a :term:`library (ohjelmakirjasto)` in other programming languages), which you can think of as a toolbox for a specific purpose.
 Each module contains specific functionalities (i.e., functions) that you can use for different tasks.
 Thus, functions and modules are closely related.
+In today's lesson, we will also review the use of AI and LLM (ChatGPT) in creating code and discuss the pros and cons.
 The main components of today's lesson can be found in the navigation bar to the left.

 Learning goals